pxky/rbx-name/README.md

-# how 2 use:
+# **rbx-name:**

+An easy to use roblox username generator that only generates valid, claimable usernames!

+## **Install:**

-1. make sure u have [nodejs](https://nodejs.org/en) installed
+1. Make sure you have node.js installed. ([install here]([https://](https://nodejs.org/en)))
-2. download the files (press the green "Code" button and press "Download ZIP")
+2. Download the bot!
+(Press the green "Code" button & "Download ZIP")
-3. extract the files and open a terminal in said files location
+3. Extract the zip & open a terminal inside the bot folder.
-4. run "npm install" once
+4. Run "npm install" once.
-5. run "node ." to start the bot whenever !!
+5. Run "node ." to start the bot whenever!

+## **Config:**

-- edit "config.toml" file to change settings
+Open the "config.toml" file to change settings.
+Read the comments to see what each setting does.
+Make sure to save after editing!